selkamand/TCGAcatalogues/README.md

 TCGAdecomp is a data package containing each TCGA WGS dataset decomposed for SBS mutational signature analysis.

-Original source of data is the TCGAmutations package, with decomposition powered by sigminer.
+Original source of data is the TCGAmutations package, with catalogue powered by sigminer.

 ## Installation